CakeDC/tags/readme.md

 To create tables you can use migrations plugin or schema shell.
 To create tables execute:

-cake schema create -plugin tags -name tags
+cake schema create -plugin Tags -name tags

 You can specify alternate tables for both in the case you get *A LOT* records tagged.